flexfinRTP/accrueannuity/README.md

 # Accrue Annuity Web App

 ### Overview
 This app is a proof of concept fixed-income product using js React & Redux.
-The MVP for this product will be simple, sending money from Bob's wallet to a time-locked contract that will unlock at a time specified by Bob.
-Bob will be able to interact with the contract by expanding his interest-bearing position at the buy-in period and receiving fixed-income payments when the contract unlocks during the pay-out period.

-The dashboard displays are pertinent information relating to Bob's investment including accrue target and goal, current reward % offered, next payout amount & date, how much total payout is remaining, etc.  The user will find the app easy to use, have all information needed while only providing a few focused areas to engage the contract.
-This idea was an inspiration from a financial product called a simple annuity.
+The MVP for this product will be as follows; the user will be able to customize their contract, expand their interest-bearing position at the buy-in period and receive fixed-income payments when the contract is locked during the annuitization period.
+The dashboard displays only pertinent information relating to the user's investment including contract details, current interest rate offered, next payout amount & date, how much total payout is remaining, etc.  The user will find the app easy to use, have all information needed while only providing a few focused areas to engage the contract.
+This idea was an inspiration from a financial product called a period-certain annuity.

 ### Features
 User Login: Users will create an account and log in to the application.
-Each user will have a unique, private account page.
+Each user will have a unique account page containing their contract.

-Goal Setting: Users will be able to set a number value as a goal to save up to and give a name to that goal.

-Specify Contract Specs: User will be able to specify how much is to be vested and for how long.
-User will specify payout date and amount.
-Reward is calculated from length of investment.

-Lock-in Money: The user will have the ability to send money to be vested for a user-specified time period.
+Lock-in Money: The user will have the ability to deposit money to be vested for a user-specified time period.

-Recieve Money: The user will recieve their payout routinely until funds are exhausted from the contract.
+Recieve Money: The user will recieve their payout routinely, at the user's specification, until funds are exhausted from the contract.

+Specify Contract Specs: User will be able to specify the name of the contract, the payout frequency and amount of each payout.

 ### How to Run